Fire Levy Lid Lift

-Fire Chief John Clark welcomes the opportunity to provide a 20-30 minute presentation to local groups and organizations about the fire district, the fire levy lid lift, and answer any questions.
+Fire Chief John Clark welcomes the opportunity to provide a 20-30 minute presentation to local groups and organizations about the fire district, the fire levy lid lift and the items it will fund, as well as answer any questions.
 The fire district can also host a virtual meeting for your group using Zoom.
-If you would like to schedule a presentation with Chief Clark please contact him at 360-675-1131 or firstname.lastname@example.org.
+If you would like to schedule a presentation with Chief Clark please contact him at 360-675-1131 or email@example.com.

 In The News

 WHIDBEY NEWS-TIMES - 7/21/2020

 WHIDBEY NEWS-TIMES - 7/13/2020